sofusalbertsen/jenkins-micronaut/labs/01-making-first-pipeline.md

 * Open Blue Ocean (Click the link on the left hand side that says 'Open Blue Ocenan')
 * Create a new pipeline
-* Click `GitHub` -> choose your private GitHub organization -> select the forked repository and "create pipeline"
+* Click `GitHub` -> click on the `Create an access token here.` -> Give it a name over at Github, and scroll down to click on "generate token" -> Paste the token into Jenkins and click connect -> choose your private GitHub organization -> select the forked repository and "create pipeline"
 * Make one new stage, called "say hello"
 * Add a step with the shell script, where it executes `echo "hello world"` (TODO: Not really clear on how you get here, the UI in Blue Ocean is pretty terrible when it comes to navigation)
 * click save